awaregroup/IIALab/labs/Lab02.md

 ![](./media/2_14.png)

-6. Switching back to IoT Central, you should also be able to see data in the dashboard also.
+6. Switching back to IoT Central, you should be able to see data in the dashboard as well.

 ![](./media/2_15.png)